Pre-Kinder Program

 • Spanish Studio (full day class): introduces language through songs, stories, movement, and play—honoring the natural way young children acquire communication skills.

-• Visual Arts Studio (full day class): encourages exploration of materials—such as clay, paint, collage, natural objects, and found materials—to express their ideas, emotions, and observations.
+• Visual Arts Studio (full-day classes): encourages exploration of materials—such as clay, paint, collage, natural objects, and found materials—to express their ideas, emotions, and observations.
 This time honors the creative process and supports sensory exploration, fine motor development, and visual storytelling.

 Optional add-on for half day classes: